 Exclusive member rewards

 Ignite is the new benefits program designed to unlock the full value of your membership.
-Engineers Australia members receive exclusive offers and discounts to support your business, professional and personal lives; from respected organisations such as Macquarie Bank, American Express and OzForex.
+Engineers Australia members receive exclusive offers and discounts to support your business, professional and personal lives; from respected organisations such as Macquarie Bank, Avis and OzForex.

 Checklist and guide for joining via a Mutual Recognition Agreement